upv-tfm-iot/documentation/_pages/7-live-message-flow.md

     PersistConfig --> End
     MissingValues -- No --> End
     PersistConfig --- NotePersist

+    %% Check if the device has an application associated with it DeviceHasApplication -- Yes --> DeployCommand@{ shape: subproc, label: "Send DeployCommand to the Device"}
+    DeviceHasApplication -- No --> End
+    DeployCommand --> End

     NoteReceive@{ shape: braces, label: "The Live Message contains device state,<br/>including environment variables" }
     NoteCreate@{ shape: braces, label: "When a device does not exist in control plane:<br/>- the device is created with the information provided by the message"}
     NoteValidate@{ shape: braces, label: "Validation Steps:<br/>1.
 Compare device configurations sent in the Live Message<br/>with control plane records.<br/>2.
 Identify discrepancies or missing values" }